peerigon/batch-replace/README.md

 Conflicts
 ---------

-If two replacement modules match both the exact same string, the latter will succeed:
+If multiple patterns match both the exact same string, the latter will succeed:

 ```javascript
 replace(/./g).with(" ")